The Complete Guide for American Companies Expanding to Canada

 Compensation

 There are many ways the US and Canada differ regarding benefits and compensation.
 Canada’s federal minimum wage, like the US, can differ by province or territory.
-Employers need to observe the higher applicable rates based on where the work occurs.
+Minimum wages are adjusted annually to account for economic factors like inflation, and employers need to observe the higher applicable rates based on where the work occurs.
+Employment insurance is another statutory benefit in Canada, requiring employers to make mandatory deductions and contributions under the employment standards legislation.
 Likewise, salary structures, bonus schemes, and equity-based compensation need careful alignment with fair practice rules within Canadian provinces.

 Another key difference is that employers in Canada are required to keep hold of payroll records for six years, whereas it can differ in the US at the federal level, though the IRS (the US’s main tax agency) requires payroll records to be kept for four years.